wsummerhill/C2_RedTeam_CheatSheets/CobaltStrike/README.md

 ```

 ### Credential Prompt
-[CredPrompt](https://github.com/guervild/BOFs/tree/dev/CredPrompt) to ask the current user for their username/password.
+[CredPrompt](https://github.com/guervild/BOFs/tree/dev/CredPrompt) BOF to ask the current user for their username/password.
 ```
 credprompt "Credentials are required to re-authenticate to Outlook:"
 ```